-Okay, here is another unidentified mushroom that I have found.
-It was growing on the side of a living spruce tree at a height of about 6 feet and in thick forest.
+Here is an unidentified mushroom that I have found growing on the side of a living spruce tree at a height of about 6 feet and in thick forest.
 It appears to be a bracket fungus of some sort but my guide book shows nothing quite like it.
 The only photo that slightly resembles this is of a Laetiporus sulphureus (Chicken of the Woods) and I'll admit that it does resemble the tail feathers of a chicken.
 Any comments?

 I found this unusual black-capped mushroom in mid-August in a low lying mossy area under mostly balsam firs with some white cedars.
 It is 7 or 8 cm. tall (or 3 inches) and about 2 cm. wide.
 The thin stalk is also of the same black color.
 However, the gills are dark tan to orange-brown, wide spaced and if I remember correctly, they were free.
 A few days later, it was withered and dried.